 The City is situated in the County of Nottinghamshire, which contains 8 District Councils in total.
-The City Council administers an area of 7465 hectares and had a population at mid-2013 of 310,800 with an average age of 34.8 years, comprising 28.1% of the total population of Nottinghamshire.
+The City Council administers an area of 7465 hectares and had a population at mid-2016 of 324,800 with an average age of 34.4 years, comprising 28.6% of the total population of Nottinghamshire.
 In terms of area it is the one of the smallest Councils in the County.

 Nottingham is at the centre of the Greater Nottingham area which comprises the City of Nottingham and the immediate surrounding districts of Broxtowe, Gedling, Rushcliffe and the Hucknall area of the district of Ashfield.
-It is overwhelmingly urban; 45.6% of its population lives within the City of Nottingham.
+82.8% of Greater Nottingham's population lives in the Nottingham Urban Area but just 48.7% of its population lives within the City of Nottingham.